HardlyDifficult/Tutorials/Outline.md

 ## Add the Evil Cloud to the scene

-Add a sprite for the evil cloud and create and scale a GameObject placed in the top left.
+Add a sprite and GameObject for the evil cloud, place it in the top left and scale the size.
 Set order in layer to 1.
-We are using We are using [Kenney.nl's Jumper Pack](http://kenney.nl/assets/jumper-pack) 'PNG/enemy/cloud' with filter mode Point.
+We are using [Kenney.nl's Jumper Pack](http://kenney.nl/assets/jumper-pack) 'PNG/enemy/cloud' with filter mode Point.

 <details><summary>How</summary>

  - Drag/drop the sprite into Assets/Art.
  - Set the 'Filter Mode: Point (no filter)'.
  - Drag the sprite into the 'Hierarchy' tab.
-Rename to 'Evil Cloud'.
+Rename to "Evil Cloud".
  - Move the cloud to the top left of the screen.
- - Scale (evenly on all dimensions) the cloud to fit nicely.
+ - Scale the cloud (evenly on all dimensions) to fit nicely.

 <img src="http://i.imgur.com/fecCBCq.gif" width=200px />